What will it be like when you return to the US from a semester abroad?

 - I have the same needs and goals as before

-Reverse culture shock is a common phenomenon among world travelers.
+Reverse culture shock upon re-entry to one's home country is a common phenomenon among world travelers.
 It refers to "the temporal psychological difficulties that a returnee experiences in the initial stage of the adjustment process at home after having lived abroad for some time."
 (Uehara in Raschio, 1987).